 Finally, dietary fats help to keep your hormonal profile in check, which will then ensure that your body is optimized for building lean muscle mass.
 Intakes will once again vary based on your total calorie consumption, but you should not take in any fewer than 0.35 grams/lb. of body weight.

-Taking the time to get your diet in check is a must if you want to build muscle successfully as it can make or break the results that you see.
+Taking the time to get your diet in check is a must if you want to build lean muscle successfully as it can make or break the results that you see.

 3. Sufficient Rest